 Heatmaps lets you break down the ratings that your Themes received by each of the survey question groups in your Exchange.
 This provides an even greater level of detail in understanding the ideas that are polarizing and to which groups.

-Use the Reports or Slides tools to share what you saw and continue the conversation by providing participants with a summary of the information gathered through the Exchange and a suggestion of what you might do next.
+Use the Reports tool to share what you saw and continue the conversation by providing participants with a summary of the information gathered through the Exchange and a suggestion of what you might do next.

 Consider who you need to share the results with.
 Do you have a strategy to close the loop and identify the next steps in your equity work?
 Who needs visibility into the results?